Asiye-Aziz-Zanjani/Pick-Aggregator/README.md

 ### The Aggregation Process

 1. Each picker/model independently detects P and S waves
-2. Picks at the same station within `TIME_TOLERANCE_SECONDS` are clustered
+2. Picks at the same station and the same phase type within `TIME_TOLERANCE_SECONDS` are clustered
 3. Only clusters with ≥ `MIN_PICKERS_FOR_AGGREGATION` picks are kept
 4. Time and probability are calculated based on selected aggregation strategy from three options:
 - "mean", Simple arithmatic mean of all picks in the cluster, treats all pickers and models equally
 - "highest_prob", Uses the timestamp and probability of the pick with highest probability in the cluster while still requiring min_pickers agreement to keep the pick
 - "weighted_mean", Picks are weighted based on probability, higher confidence picks pull the timestamp and the reported probability more than lower-confidence picks
 5. GAMMA associates picks after aggregation into earthquake events to develop and ensemble catalog

-## Contributing

-Contributions are welcome!
-Please feel free to submit issues or pull requests.

 ## Contact